Q: Are CVD diamonds synthetic?

 Q: What is the difference between natural diamonds & CVD diamonds?

-There is no optical, thermal, physical or chemical difference between natural & CVD diamonds.
-They both are made up of carbon, however CVD diamonds have an edge over most natural diamonds as CVD diamonds are 100% carbon, the purest type of diamonds – type IIa diamonds.
+There is no optical, thermal, physical or chemical difference between the two diamonds.
+They both are made up of carbon, however, CVD diamonds have an edge over most natural diamonds as they are 100% carbon, the purest type of diamonds – Type IIa diamonds.

 Q: What is Type IIa?